 - New communication technologies

 Once you've decided to advance your communications career, you must choose the right school and program for the job.
-Luckily, many online options are available for students wishing to earn a master's in communication management, making it easier than ever to achieve your higher-education goals.
+Luckily, many online options are available for students wishing to earn a master's in communication management, making it easier than ever to achieve their higher-education goals.

 Choosing the right online graduate-level communications management program boils down to doing your research.
 Ensuring that the program is of high quality, meets your budgetary needs, and fits into your life are all extremely important aspects.
 The following should be considered when inquiring about online masters of communications management programs:

 Simply put, a properly accredited school can give students peace of mind regarding quality, since accrediting bodies are diligent about holding the institution to high academic standards.
-Regional accrediting organizations such as the Western Association of Schools and Colleges or the Higher Learning Commission are a few to look for when comparing schools that have online masters of communication management programs.
+Regional accrediting organizations such as the Accrediting Commission for Schools Western Association of Schools and Colleges or the Higher Learning Commission are a few to look for when comparing schools that have online masters of communication management programs.

 Online graduate communication management degrees can range widely in price.
 Things like type/size of the school, location, and program length can all affect total cost.
 Generally, students will need to pay for the program's tuition, mandatory school fees, and things like textbooks and course materials.

 Online programs are typically less expensive than traditional, classroom-based programs, but again many factors come into play with program costs.
 For example, tuition for the entire online Master's in Communication Management program at the University of Denver in Colorado costs roughly $31,680.
 This does not include additional mandatory fees.

 An online master's of communication management program will generally take 1-2 years from start to finish, with most programs taking around 16 months to complete.
 Approximately 32-48 total credit hours will be needed to graduate.
 Most online programs also allow rolling admission, meaning that a student can start the program in the fall, spring, or even summer semesters.

-- Completion of a bachelor’s degree in communications or related field
+- Completion of a bachelor’s degree in communications or a related field

 - GPA of 3.0 or above